CARD: Classification and Regression Diffusion Models: Abstract

 \section{Abstract}

 Learning the distribution of a continuous or categorical response variable $\vy$ given its covariates $\vx$ is a fundamental problem in statistics and machine learning.
 Deep neural network-based supervised learning algorithms have made great progress in predicting the mean of $\vy$ given $\vx$, but they are often criticized for their ability to accurately capture the uncertainty of their predictions.
 In this paper, we introduce classification and regression diffusion (CARD) models, which combine a denoising diffusion-based conditional generative model and a pre-trained conditional mean estimator, to accurately predict the distribution of $\vy$ given $\vx$.
 We demonstrate the outstanding ability of CARD in conditional distribution prediction with both toy examples and real-world datasets, the experimental results on which show that CARD in general outperforms state-of-the-art methods, including Bayesian neural network-based ones that are designed for uncertainty estimation, especially when the conditional distribution of $\vy$ given $\vx$ is multi-modal.
+In addition, we utilize the stochastic nature of the generative model outputs to obtain a finer granularity in model confidence assessment at the instance level for classification tasks.
+Our implementation is publicly available at \href{https://github.com/XzwHan/CARD}{https://github.com/XzwHan/CARD}.